-This course examines the ways that gender affects communication behaviors and helps develop an awareness of the processes that affect gender socialization and stereotyping.
-Prerequisite: ENG 102. (\)
+This course examines the ways that gender affects communication behaviors and helps develop an awareness of the processes that affect gender stereotyping.
+Prerequisite: ENG 102. () socialization and

-ENG 345 Multiculturalisms in America 3(3-0)
+ENG 345 Intercultural Communication 3(3-0)

 Creates cultural awareness and critical-thinking through the study of literary, political, and cultural voices within the United States.
 Provides foundation for multicultural studies across disciplines.
-Prerequisite: ENG 101, ENG 102. (\)
+Prerequisite: ENG 101, ENG 102. ()